Listen to This Post

 Auto shipping is an even more extreme example of the location of service not at all being at the location of the company.
 Where the reviewer is not in even the same state as where our company is headquartered and yet we are performing the work in a state the customer doesn't even live.

 If we are to assume that this is a legitimate reason while reviews are filtered, then the super special filter they use probably doesn't like or understand that.
 But let's say by now after so much controversy, they know this.
 So why is it still happening?
 It's harder to suppress good reviews when a positive review is written with a photo taken that is clearly at the location they are reviewing.
-Suppressing such reviews would be a blatant example of preferring advertisers vs regular merchants.
 That is why service based businesses like ours are fed up.
 Most auto shipping reviews will not have a picture and definitely won't be at our offices.

 If you do decide to leave a review there and you are a very active Yelper, please do .
 It may help us.
-But please consider leaving it on other sites as well in case it gets the axe.
+But please consider also leaving it on other sites where it will count.

 We're not asking you to "not use Yelp".
 But we are asking you to do your research and if one source only has something bad to say, it means something significant.